2 ways to prune geraniums for winter, according to gardening pros, to ensure plants stay healthy during the colder seasons

 How to prune geraniums for winter

-To overwinter geraniums, move them to a protected spot before the first frost for your US hardiness zone.
+Before you start to prune geraniums for winter, move them to a protected spot - ideally before the first frost for your US hardiness zone.
 Plants in borders will need to be dug up and planted in pots, while geraniums growing in pots can simply be moved to a sheltered location.

 Geraniums can be overwintered indoors, such as in a greenhouse, and they can either be allowed to continue to grow or be kept as dormant plants by cutting them back harder for the colder months.